denispol/darwin-timeout/README.md

     timeout 1h ./build
     timeout -c wall 1h ./build           # explicit

 **active**: Only counts time when the system is awake.
-This matches GNU timeout behavior—useful for benchmarks or when you want the timer to pause during sleep.
+This matches GNU timeout behavior, useful for benchmarks or when you want the timer to pause during sleep.

     timeout -c active 1h ./benchmark     # pauses during sleep, like GNU timeout